The International Food Scene in Greenville, SC

 When you’re craving Chinese food or need ingredients for that Asian recipe you’re cooking at home, Asia Pacific—which includes a large Asian market—is the place to go.
 Try the Pekin duck, especially popular on Chinese holidays like the Lunar New Year.
 At Sum Bar, owner Khailing Neoh plates siu mai, char siu bbq pork buns, sweet sesame balls, and other dim sum favorites, while Lieu’s Chinese Bistro puts an American spin on traditional recipes.

 Buffets brimming with dishes from different regions of India—everything from korma to curry and dosas to dal—can be found at India Palace and Persis Biryani Indian.
 The latter is known for its biryani, a traditional rice dish enriched with meat and fragrant spices.
-Vegetarian lovers of Indian food should head to Swad for exotic meat-free fare, while fans of Tandoori dishes will appreciate Saffron Indian Cuisine.
+Fans of Tandoori dishes will appreciate Saffron Indian Cuisine.

 Japan & Korea